-Step 1: Acknowledge the Problem: ongoing prejudice, hatred, exploitation, greed, cultural genocide…
+Step 1: Acknowledge the Problem: ongoing prejudice, persistent white supremacy ideology, racial hatred, exploitation, greed, cultural genocide, injustice, miseducation, fear…

-Step 3: Implement Solutions: rebuild and strengthen our families, learn our history, unite our visions, educate ourselves, redefine ourselves, reject harmful values that intensify our dysfunction, and embrace values that unite and empower us as historically exploited people, but soon to find Liberation.
+Step 3: Implement Solutions: restore relationship commitments, elevate the station of marriage, embrace extended family support, learn our history, unite our visions, educate ourselves, redefine ourselves, reject harmful values that intensify our dysfunction, and embrace values that unite and empower us as historically exploited people, no matter our race, ethnic origin or nationality.

 Yearning for Wakanda: “Black Panther” Can Change Our Lives